ariymarkowitz/BTTree-Discrete-Free/README.md

 # BTTree-Discrete-Free

-This package provides tools for indentifying discrete free subgroups of automorphisms of the Bruhat-Tits tree, and other algorithms relating to these groups.
+This package provides tools for deciding whether a subgroup of automorphisms of the Bruhat-Tits tree over a p-adic field is discrete and free, and other algorithms relating to these groups.

 This package uses the [BTTree](https://github.com/ariymarkowitz/BTTree) package.